pushpendra-tripathi/pymongo_adapter/README.md

 # pymongo_adapter
-It's pymongo library helps to use mongo db CRUD operations easily and speeds up the development process
+It's pymongo library which helps to use mongo db CRUD operations easily and speeds up the development process